postsharp/Metalama.Documentation/conceptual/Aspects/aspect-framework-design.md

 1. Generation of the compile-time compilation:
     1. Referenced compile-time projects are identified and loaded.
-    2. Compile-time code is identified in the current and a separate compile-time compilation is created.
+    2. Compile-time code is identified in the current compilation and a separate compile-time compilation is created.
         1. Templates are transformed into code generating Roslyn syntax trees.
         2. Expressions `nameof` and `typeof` are transformed to make them independent from run-time references.